Return to Innocence: Critical reception

-Ned Raggett from AllMusic said that "Return to Innocence" is "not quite up there with "Sadeness" in the popular culture in the U.S. but almost inescapable elsewhere."
-Larry Flick from Billboard wrote that Enigma "resurfaces with a far more accessible, but no less cool pop/hip-hop kicker."
-He added, "The track's insistent beat is good bait for a song that is chock-full of unusual male chants and breathy female vamping.
+Ned Raggett from AllMusic said that "Return to Innocence" is "not quite up there" with "Sadeness" in the popular culture in the US, "but almost inescapable elsewhere."
+Larry Flick from Billboard magazine wrote that Enigma "resurfaces with a far more accessible, but no less cool pop/hip-hop kicker".
+He explained, "The track's insistent beat is good bait for a song that is chock-full of unusual male chants and breathy female vamping.
 Somewhere between the two is an irresistible hook and melody that assures much-deserved success at both radio and club level."
-Troy J. Augusto from Cashbox noted, "Now, experts at the Virgin Records hitmaking laboratory have concocted a new, even more startling scenario: Enigma as hit song-makers!
+Troy J. Augusto from Cash Box noted, "Now, experts at the Virgin Records hitmaking laboratory have concocted a new, even more startling scenario: Enigma as hit song-makers!
 Wild, but true.
 The life's work of one Michael Cretu, a zealous Romanian attempting to go where no new age musician has gone before.
 Enigma is threatening to break free of the genre's tacky shackles, making the world safe for ambient artists everywhere."
-Dave Sholin from the Gavin Report called it "a haunting production that won't go by unnoticed."
+Dave Sholin from the Gavin Report called it "a haunting production that won't go by unnoticed".